Intent – What we are trying to achieve?

 Whole Class Teaching: Following the mastery approach ensures that all children are working towards the same common objective.
 The goal is that most children meet age related objectives, through different levels of support, and children that grasp concepts quicker are encouraged to deepen understanding through complex reasoning.

 Marking and Feedback: The purpose of marking and feedback is to identify and address misconceptions quickly which allows them to make progress within lessons.
 The children are most responsive to individual live marking and whole class marking which gives them immediate feedback to act upon within a lesson.
+Post lesson marking allows the teacher to identify next steps for learning including consolidating small steps, additional fluency or opportunities to use further reasoning skills.

 Recovery Curriculum: Small amendments have been made to the implementation of the Maths curriculum for the academic year 2020-2021 to ensure that children have the skills required to access age appropriate objectives.
 Re-cap lessons have been built into the teaching sequence and daily pre-teaching equips children with the necessary understanding to access whole class teaching.
 An additional afternoon lesson per week ensures children have the required knowledge to access the age appropriate learning which may have been lost due to Covid-19.